Project facts

 • Challenge

-The port of Baku, situated in the middle of the bay, and other industrial marine infrastructure, is to be moved away from the city centre.
+The Port of Baku and other industrial infrastructure needed to be moved away from the city centre.

 • Solution